U.S. Treasury's Lew presses Congress on IMF funding

+* Bond markets brace for U.S. rate hikes, change in ECB stance

-WASHINGTON U.S. Treasury Secretary Jack Lew on Wednesday urged Congress to permanently boost U.S. funding for the International Monetary Fund, saying it was essential for Washington to maintain its influence at the global lender.
+WASHINGTON, April 24 U.S. Treasury Secretary Jack Lew on Wednesday urged Congress to permanently boost U.S. funding for the International Monetary Fund, saying it is in Washington's interest to maintain its influence in the global lender.

 Congressional approval of the IMF funding changes is necessary to complete reforms at the lender that the international community has already agreed upon to boost the voting power of emerging economies.
 The reforms would make China the IMF's third-largest member.

-The reform of the voting shares, known as quotas, cannot proceed without the United States, which holds the only controlling share of IMF votes.
+The reform of the votes, known as quotas, cannot proceed without the United States, which holds a controlling share of IMF votes.
 Under the reform, U.S. voting power would decrease slightly but it would still maintain its veto.

 "There are other countries that would be happy to increase their quotas and eliminate the U.S. veto," Lew said.
 "So, I think it's a matter of urgency that we have these reforms ratified."